TAWinterton2/CS-F600-ML-GUI/README.md

 `flask --app name_of_python_file run`

 When running a file with this benchmark, please use `test.csv`.
 The code used to create the graph image does not support `dummy.csv`, as it is strictly an x-y line graph.

+For running the `locust.py` simple stress test, open a terminal and navigate to the same directory as `locust.py`.
+While the server is running, type the following command: `locust -f locust.py --headless -u # -r # -t #m --html locust_report.html`
+- -u: is the number of concurrent users
+- -r: is the spawn rate of users per second
+- -t: the duration of the test
+- `--html locust_report`: specifies the stress test output file.

 ## NodeJS / Python